NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages-V2.md

 Nuget.org supports its own symbols server repository.
 In addition to building packages for nuget.org or other sources, NuGet also supports creating associated symbol packages and publishing them to the symbol server repository.
 Package consumers can use the symbols published to nuget.org symbol server by adding `https://symbols.nuget.org/download/symbols` to their symbol sources in Visual Studio, which allows stepping into package code in the Visual Studio debugger.
 See [Specify symbol (.pdb) and source files in the Visual Studio debugger](/visualstudio/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger) for details on that process.

 Nuget.exe pack and msbuild /t:pack has an additional command line property called ```-SymbolsPackageFormat```.
-Since the symbols package will not be produced by default (as per current behavior), this option will only be applicable if passed along with ```-Symbols``` in nuget.exe or ```--include-symbols``` in dotnet.exe.
-SymbolsPackageFormat property can have one of the two values: snupkg, symbols.nupkg.
-The default value of this property would be snupkg.
-The option symbols.nupkg is only being provided for compat reasons with the current behavior.
-Using this in conjunction with -Symbols or --include-symbols will ensure the symbols.nupkg is created in the same way as it is today.
+Since the symbols package will not be produced by default, so this option will only be applicable if passed along with ```-Symbols``` in nuget.exe or ```--include-symbols``` in dotnet.exe.
+SymbolsPackageFormat property can have one of the two values: symbols.nupkg(the default) or snupkg.
+If the SymbolsPackageFormat is not specified the symbols.nupkg is created in the same way as it is today.

 ## Creating a symbol package